 Gaining your feedback for choosing the best direction for our district's future.

-Which option (A,B,C) do you feel best supports the direction of our MAPS 20/20 Vision?
+Which option (A,B,C) provides the strongest direction for our MAPS 20/20 Vision?

 Our list of desired improvements has been established through feedback.
 Which improvements do you feel are most important for creating supportive learning environments for our students?